rossmeissl/leap/README.markdown

 When it comes time to compute your decision block, Leap will call your characteristics method, duplicate the resulting hash, and send it into the decision.
 The hash gets handed from one committee to the next, with each committee inserting its conclusion.
 In this way, the hash accumulates increasing knowledge about the object until it reaches the master committee for final determination.

 It's worth noting that often a decision block will have committees that correspond exactly (by name) with attributes in the characteristics hash.
 That's because there's never a guarantee that all of the object's attributes will be non-nil.
-If an attribute is directly provided by the object, the corresponding committee will never called.
+If an attribute is directly provided by the object, the corresponding committee will never be called.

 ## Defining quorums